-8.3 Anticipated Timeline
+Anticipated Timeline

-The MCEA ESR is anticipated to be submitted for public review in mid 2024.
+The MCEA ESR was submitted for public review from August 13 to September 11, 2024.
 Utilities Kingston is currently undertaking a separate business case analysis of the proposed Facility to support an ultimate recommendation to proceed with or not proceed with implementation.
 If the Project is recommended to proceed, Phase 5: Project Implementation will be initiated in 2025 with an anticipated timeline for the Facility to obtain additional approvals and be constructed over the approximately five years and be operational in 2030.